-Most people believe that discount, big-box stores (like Walmart) are the only way to find cheaper prices on pet food.
+Most people believe that discount, big-box stores (like Walmart) provide the cheaper prices on pet food.
 But we found deals at small, holistic shops.
 The store where I shop for our dog’s food holds a monthly special with a nice percentage off on the “dog food of the month.”
 The brand I buy is often part of that program and with several varieties in the brand that Murphy likes, I can buy a top-flight dog food in bulk at a good discount.

 A few miles from us, a privately-owned, pet supplies store sells high-end dog and cat food at discount prices.
 When pet stores are able to buy large orders from a supplier, they receive better wholesale prices.
 This store passes the savings on to the customer.
 Look for stores like that where you live.

 It pays to shop around until you find a store that offers discounts that work for your budget.